shreyakoley020102/shreyakoley020102/README.md

 - 💬 Can have a long conversation on Marvel or Cricket!
 (PS: Do not recommend me any series of any genre)
 - 📫 Have look at my [portfolio](https://shreyakoley020102.github.io/Know-Me/) and can contact me from there!
 - 😄 Pronouns: Her
+- 😕 You can find me, craving for ice creams or staring at memes(mostly being explained)